 Clytie was in love with Apollo, the Sun God.
 Every day her gaze followed him as he rode his chariot across the sky pushing the sun from east to west.

 She gazed at him longingly in the hope he would return her attention and her love.

 Unfortunately, Apollo was in love with someone else.
 This left Clytie lovesick, and she became so depressed she wouldn’t eat or drink.

-With each passing day she grew forlorn as she just wearyily stared at the Sun God moving across the sky.
+With each passing day, she grew forlorn as she just wearily stared at the Sun God moving across the sky.